- About Us

 Trout in the Town

-Trout in the Town is the Wild Trout Trust's programme that helps urban communities engage with and care for their local trout streams.
-The project started in 2008, generously funded for the first two years by the Esmee Fairbairn Foundation and subsequently by the Environment Agency.
+Trout in the Town is the Wild Trout Trust's programme that helps urban communities engage with and care for their local stream or river.

-Click here for details about Trout in The Town projects or look on the map.
+We already offer help and support to groups across the UK with advice and practcial help.
+Click here for examples of Trout in The Town projects or look on the map.

 Many Trout in the Town projects are featured in an excellent book about fishing in urban rivers by Theo Pike, 'Trout in Dirty Places' .
 Theo is Chairman of the Wandle Trust and he and the Trust were the inspiration behind the Trout in the Town programme.
 Click here to buy a copy of the book .
 A donation from all sales goes to the WTT.